bobaekang/icjia-r-workshop/README.md

 * tidyverse framework
 * R style guide

-# Week 3: Data manipulation
+## Module 3: Data manipulation
+This module focuses on manimuplating and transforming tabular data using R. Participants will learn how to import data into R environment and use common `tidyverse` syntax to clean and analyze data.
+Specifically, core functions from dplyr, tidyr, stringr, and lubridate packages will be covered.

 * import/export data
-    * using feather
+    * using `.feather` format
 * dplyr package
     * `arange()`
     * `select()`